Love Her Wild has caused me all sorts of unforeseen stresses and annoyances….I never imagined men being one of them!

 The worst of all

 What upset me most though was when the male assessor made a dig about my fitness and eating habits.
 It was pushing 2pm and we hadn’t stopped for lunch.
-I was starving, not just because we had walked 10 miles in exam conditions over tough terrain and hadn’t stopped since breakfast, but also because I was on my period.
-I needed to stop to eat something other than a snack which I knew would help my stomach cramps.
+I was starving, not just because we had walked 8 miles under exam conditions over tough terrain and hadn’t stopped since breakfast, but also because I was on my period.
+I needed to stop to eat something other than a snack as I knew it would help my stomach cramps.
 So I asked if we could stop to eat….3 times….until at last he reluctantly agreed.

-The assessor then spent the next 10 minutes preaching to me (albeit in a subtle way) about how I “don’t really need to eat as much as I think” and then asked me if I work out at home.
+The assessor then spent the next 10 minutes preaching to me about how I “don’t really need to eat as much as I think” and then asked me if I work out at home.
 Serioulsy?!

 I was overweight by the way.
-Not by much, but I really was out of shape.
+Not by much, but I really wasn’t in the best shape.
 After a difficult year just about surviving teacher training and a whole other lot of stress, my health had taken a beating.
 It happens.
+But heck, I could still climb mountains and carry a 16kg pack on my back without complaint.

 Do I look like I need directions?

-The guys I talk about above are actually all really decent people.
-I don’t think they acted in this way intentionally, in fact, I’m confident they didn’t.
-On a personal level and back at the pub afterwards, I got on with them all fine.
+The guys I talk about above are actually all really decent people…it’s important that I make this clear.
+I don’t think they acted in this way intentionally.
+On a personal level, back at the pub afterwards, I got on with them all fine.
 This is a product of the outdoor and adventure industry.
 It’s competitive.
 You have to prove yourself.
 And it’s getting worse.
-You’ve got to go faster, further and for longer otherwise, no one is interested.
+You’ve got to go faster, further and for longer otherwise no one is interested.
 It’s not enough to climb Everest anymore, you’ve got to run it…..twice….in one week!!

-With that competitiveness comes subtle sexism where advising and ‘saving’ us damsels in distress has become a way to prove masculinity.
-I’ve noticed it time and time again with my experiences when I’m out doing adventurous things.
+With that competitiveness comes subtle sexism where advising and ‘saving’ us damsels in distress has become a way for some men (not most by far!) to prove that they are capable.
+I’ve noticed it time and time again with my experiences when I’m out doing adventurous things – not just during my Mountain Leader qualification.
 Like when I was on the Everest Adventure recently.
 Despite having a map and compass to hand, the men I passed were constantly giving me directions I hadn’t asked for.
 About 5 people showed me where Scafel Pike was, for goodness sake!!
-I’m well aware where that giant world famous mountain is, thanks.
+I’m well aware where that giant world-famous mountain is, thanks.
 Would they have done that if I was a man?
-Probably not.
+Probably not….they certainly don’t do it when I’m out hiking with my husband in tow.

 We overheard someone making a comment about the size of our bags.
 For a 5 day expedition, they were actually very reasonable but they probably assumed we were ridiculously overpacked for a day hike.